Interstitial Cystitis Specialist

 - Amitriptyline is an older medication that is used to treat Bladder Pain Syndrome or Interstitial Cystitis.
 This medication effects the nerves of the bladder and helps reduce the nerve sensitivity to pain.
 Dr. Stone will slowly go up with the dosage until the right dose is found.

 - Hydroxyzine is an antihistamine and can be considered.

 - Cimetidine is an antihistamine used for heartburn and can also be considered

 Dr. Stone may suggest placing a solution of medications into the bladder if oral medications fail.
+This solution is a mix of heparin, lidocaine, and kenalog.
 This is done in a series of installations, usually once a week for 6-8 weeks.